 Stream metabolism measurements quantify the amount of primary production and respiration occurring within a reach (both benthic and water-column) by measuring changes in oxygen (O_2) concentration within a stream segment.
-Changes in oxygen concentration can occur from both biological, such as primary production (O_2 gain in the water column) and respiration (O_2 loss), and physical, such as gas exchange with the atmosphere (i.e., reaeration, the gain of O_2 , or deaeration, the loss of O_2) as oxygen diffuses across the water-air interface.
+Changes in oxygen concentration can occur from both biological, such as primary production (O_2 gain in the water column) and respiration (O_2 loss), and physical, such as gas exchange with the atmosphere (i.e., reaeration, the gain of O_2 into the water, or deaeration, the loss of O_2 from the water) as oxygen diffuses across the water-air interface.
 In order to understand the biological controls on oxygen within our systems, we must first account for the physical controls (e.g., reaeration or gas exchange).

 Reaeration (i.e., gas exchange) is the movement of oxygen from the atmosphere into the water, and is measured as the net rate (i.e. gain and loss of oxygen) at which gas exchanges across the air-water interface.
 Stream reaeration rates are influenced by several physical characteristics of the site, such as the temperature, turbulence, wind, tributary and groundwater inputs, and oxygen concentration gradient across the interface.
 The reaeration rate coefficient (K_2) represents the combined effects of these physical characteristics.
 In turbulent and low productivity streams, reaeration rate coefficients may be the dominant term in the oxygen balance and for determining the potential for an oxygen deficit.
 Thus, it is imperative to quantify stream reaeration rates accurately as a small error in reaeration rates can dramatically skew stream metabolism results.
-Furthermore, reaeration represents the net flux of O_2 and CO_2 into and out of the atmosphere, and therefore accurately quantifying reaeration rates will be important for climate change research and carbon budget calculations.